AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

 ================
 1. **Introductory Concepts:**

-    * **Continuity** means that the mass of a fluid is conserved and implies a constant density.
-The continuity equation has two purposes.
+    * **Continuity** means that the mass of a fluid is conserved as it flows, and implies a constant density.
+The continuity equation has two purposes:

         #.
 Relating the average velocity of a fluid, :math:`\bar v`, to its flow rate, :math:`Q`, via the cross-sectional area, :math:`A`, that it flows through.
 When the fluid is flowing in a pipe, we can simply this even further to relate the flow rate and velocity to the pipe's diameter, :math:`D`.
 The final equation below is only used for circular pipes, as it includes a pipe diameter.